peyz21/FifteenPuzzleSolver/README.md

  ![image](https://user-images.githubusercontent.com/64120482/235429929-0b07eb07-3847-497a-b813-af5c20554e3e.png)

- then run the application.
+ then save and run the application.

 **-3.2:**  Manually editing the code:
  Follow the TYPE 2, by changing the name and path of the board name in "Input" decleration and the solution board name in the "FileName" decleration:

  ![image](https://user-images.githubusercontent.com/64120482/235430632-2d3e4a71-81b9-468b-a03e-42b900c7ce94.png)

- then run the application.
+ then save and run the application.